Cosmological constraints from cosmic homogeneity: Introduction

-Historically, the concept of homogeneity in the large scale structure of the universe can be traced back to \citet{1760pnpm.book.....N}. \citet{Martinez2} were the first to measure the homogeneity scale in the distribution of galaxies in the sky, suggesting a value larger than $100\ h^{-1}$Mpc.
-Since then, several methods have been developed to study the homogeneity scale~\cite{Hogg,Yadav,Sarkar,Laurent,ntelis2017exploring,2018arXiv180911125G}.
+Historically, the concept of homogeneity in the large scale structure of the universe can be traced back to \citet{1760pnpm.book.....N}.
+As \citet{trove.nla.gov.au/work/22461641} describes, in 1932 \citet{1932AnHar..88...41S}\cite{Shapley591} published a catalogue of galaxies that was far from homogeneous, suggesting a lower limit of homogeneity of 10 Mpc, which is about the size of the Virgo Cluster.
+Forward in time, \citet{Martinez2} measured a characteristic homogeneity scale in the distribution of galaxies in the sky, suggesting a value larger than $100\ h^{-1}$Mpc.
+Since then, several methods have been developed to study the homogeneity scale\-\cite{Hogg,Yadav,Marinoni:2012ba,Sarkar,Laurent,ntelis2017exploring,2018arXiv180911125G}.
 Most of them found a transition to homogeneity using clustering statistics.
 For example in \citet{Hogg}, the authors used the fractal dimension obtained from galaxy catalogues from the Sloan Digital Sky Survey (SDSS) to estimate a characteristic homogeneity scale.
-Evidence for such a scale was found in other surveys as well~\cite{Amendola, Scaramella,PanColes,kurokawa2001scaling,2012JCAP...10..036M,WiggleZ,avila2018scale,Appleby,2014arXiv1409.3831Z}.
-However, a debate still exists, since some authors claim not to have found such a transition~\cite{,Sylos,Pietronero,1997cdc..conf...24P,Labini2,Labini3,Labini4,Joyce,park2017cosmological,2018arXiv181003539G}.
+Evidence for such a scale was found in other surveys as well\-\cite{Amendola, Scaramella,PanColes,kurokawa2001scaling,2012JCAP...10..036M,WiggleZ,avila2018scale,Appleby,2014arXiv1409.3831Z}.
+However, a debate still exists, since some authors claim not to have found such a transition and argue that the universe is non homogeneous at all scales\-\cite{,Sylos,Pietronero,1997cdc..conf...24P,Labini2,Labini3,Labini4,Joyce,park2017cosmological,2018arXiv181003539G}.